GET STARTED

 What is leave liability?

-Leave liability refers to the monetary value that a business owes to its employees for all types of earned leave that is due to them.
+When an employee leaves their job, they are entitled to be paid for certain types of unused leave.
+The total amount the employer owes for this accrued leave is called leave liability.
 Depending on the employment agreement and national labour laws, different types of leave may contribute to this liability.
 Annual leave liability tends to be one of the biggest forms, given that employees accrue 20 days of annual leave each year.

 Reduce Your Annual Leave Liability